Front Page Detectives

 Article continues below advertisement

-Their time in Cerritos had not been a happy one.
-15-year-old Kerry Patterson attended Cerritos High for her freshman year and been a popular girl, noted for her athleticism and ability at softball.
+The Patterson family's time in their previous home in Cerritos had not been a happy one.
+Kerry Patterson, 15, attended Cerritos High for her freshman year and been a popular girl, noted for her athleticism and ability at softball.
 There was plenty of interest from boys and, in turn, jealously from girls, with this even turning to violence.
 Such was the fear from Kerry's mother, Chrystal Patterson, that the entire family moved to Fullerton, intending to enroll Kerry at Sunny Hills High, which was just a stone's throw from Peacock Lane.

 Speaking to The Orange County Register in 2019, Kerry's sister, Michelle Patterson, said, "She was really pretty and had a lot of boyfriends.
 She got hassled by a lot of girls.
 She was getting in fights.
 Someone ripped a gold necklace off her."